Kafka, Stream Processing, Analytics, Real-time Data

 Stream Processing for Clickstream Analytics

 Raw clickstream events require processing to become useful insights.
-Stream processing frameworks like Kafka Streams and Apache Flink excel at this transformation.
+Stream processing frameworks like Kafka Streams (3.x+), Apache Flink (1.18+), and ksqlDB excel at this transformation.
+The choice depends on complexity: Kafka Streams for moderate stateful processing, Flink for complex event-time operations, and ksqlDB for SQL-based transformations.

 Sessionization is a fundamental operation.
 It groups events into sessions based on inactivity gaps.
 If a user stops interacting for 30 minutes, the current session closes and a new one begins with their next action.
 This allows calculation of session duration, pages per session, and bounce rates.

-Here's a conceptual Kafka Streams example for sessionization:
+Here's a Kafka Streams example for sessionization (Kafka Streams 3.x+):

 Data Quality and Governance in Clickstream Pipelines